Ernst Toch: Biography

 Toch was born in Leopoldstadt, Vienna, into the family of a humble Jewish leather dealer when the city was at its 19th-century cultural zenith.
-He studied philosophy at the University of Vienna, medicine at Heidelberg and music at the Hoch Conservatory (1909–1913) in Frankfurt.
+He studied philosophy at the University of Vienna, medicine at Heidelberg and music at the Hoch Conservatory (1909–1913) in Frankfurt under Iwan Knorr.
 His main instrument was the piano, and he was a pianist of considerable stature, performing to acclaim throughout much of western Europe.
 Much of his writing was intended for the piano.

 Toch continued to grow as an artist and composer throughout his adult life, and in America came to influence whole new generations of composers.
 His first compositions date from c.
 1900 and were pastiches in the style of Mozart (quartets, 1905 album verses for piano).
 His first quartet was performed in Leipzig in 1908, and his sixth (Opus 12, 1905) in the year 1909.
 In 1909, his Chamber Symphony in F major (written 1906) won the Frankfurt/Main Mozart prize.
 From this time onwards, Toch dedicated himself to being a full-time composer.
 He won the Mendelssohn prize for composition in 1910.
 In 1913, he was appointed lecturer of both piano and composition at the College of Music in Mannheim.
 After winning a further five major prizes for his works, he served four years in the army on the Italian Front during World War I. In 1916, he married Lilly Zwack, the daughter of a banker.